Country(ies): Lebanon

 None

-Our first stop after leaving the valley is the nearby village of Becharre, the birthplace of Lebanon's celebrated novelist and poet, Kahlil Gibran.
-The village is home to a museum dedicated to his life and work, showcasing his paintings and manuscripts.
-Next, we visit the Cedars Ski Resort, renowned for its skiing and snowboarding opportunities.
-Nearby, you'll find the Cedars of God, which houses the last surviving groves of the cedar forests that once flourished in the region.
-These famed cedar trees, Cedrus Libani, are mentioned in the Old Testament and are a national symbol of Lebanon.
+Our first stop after leaving the valley is the nearby village of Becharre, the birthplace of the iconic novelist and poet Kahlil Gibran.
+The village has a museum dedicated to him, featuring his paintings and manuscripts.
+Next, we'll stop at the Cedars of God, an area that holds the last remaining groves of the ancient cedar forests of Lebanon.
+The famous Cedarus Libani trees are mentioned in the Old Testament and are the national symbol of the country.

 OVERNIGHT: